papapabi/wandb-experiments/README.md

 Even though W&B stores start time, duration, and end time automatically (and you can sort/filter by these columns via one click), putting the timestamp in the run name allows you to run the same script multiple times without having the same name show up in the UI.
 * You can either use `datetime.now(timezone.utc)` or `int(time.time())`, or even a random hash.
 It doesn't really matter as long as the resulting identifier is unique.

+Antipattern: Don't cram hyperparameters into the run name.
+Use `run.config` for that.
+The run name should be a concise, human-readable identifier.
+* :x: Bad example: `train-lr0.001-bs32-epochs100-dropout0.5-adam-warmup1000`

 TL;DR: The goal is just to make runs easier to distinguish visually in the UI and avoid confusion when looking at the runs table.